s3geek/cmsking/README.md

 cmsking
 =======

-CMSKing is a Content Management System built on top of the Zend Framework with existing modules for managing Healthcare, ECommerce, and Telecommunications Verticals
+CMSKing is a Magento Module ( Magento is a Zend Framework Project ) for Content Management and has features for Blogging and Blog Management.
+The focus of CMSKing is Security, Swiftness, and Scalability (S3)